now-examples/basics/sinatra/README.md

 # Sinatra

-In this example we will be deploying a simple "Hello World" example with Ruby.
+In this example we will be deploying a simple "Hello World" API example with Sinatra.

-### Getting started with Ruby
+### Getting started with Sinatra

 - Create an `app` folder with an `app.rb` file with the following code: